 Walk through Tiananmen Square and into the magnificent Forbidden City.
-Sightseeing here will involve approximately 3-4 hours on foot.
-Enjoy a leisurely stroll in the warren-like hutongs where you will meet a local family.
 Later, soak up the harmonious ambience of the Temple of Heaven.
-Tonight, eat a traditional Peking duck dinner.
+Sightseeing today will involve approximately 3-4 hours on foot.
+Tonight, enjoy a traditional Peking duck dinner.

 Please note: The Forbidden City is closed on Mondays.
 If this day of touring falls on a Monday, your touring in Beijing will be switched around so that the Forbidden City is visited on an alternative day.